myselfshravan/hyperstart-fullstack-ai/readme.md

-# ⚡ quick-react (React Package Solution)
+# ⚡ quickstart-react (React Package Solution)

-🚀 **quick-react** is an open-source CLI tool that lets you instantly create a Vite + React app with your choice of CSS framework, optional packages, and pre-configured project structure — all in one command.
+🚀 **quickstart-react** is an open-source CLI tool that lets you instantly create a Vite + React app with your choice of CSS framework, optional packages, and pre-configured project structure — all in one command.

 ## ✨ Features
 - **Interactive Setup** — prompts you for project name, CSS framework, and optional packages